daniaburrid0/morse_code_converter/docs/morse-code-spec.md

 # Morse Code Converter Technical Specification

 ## Overview
-The Morse Code Converter is a Python application that enables users to convert text to Morse code and vice versa, with additional features for audio output and practice exercises.
+The Morse Code Converter is a Python application that enables users to convert text to Morse code and vice versa, with additional features for audio output.
 The application follows a mixed paradigm combining object-oriented and functional programming approaches.

 ## Architecture